jonathanhogg/flitter/docs/canvas3d.md

 that shines outwards in all directions from `position`.
 The light brightness will fall-off with distance according to `falloff`.
 Due to fall-off, it is common for the `color` values to be very large.

+**Ball**
+: A ball light is a point light with a non-zero `radius` attribute.
+Ball light have a different behaviour with respect to specular reflections.
+The more shiny a [material](#materials) is, the narrower the specular reflection of a point light will become - eventually vanishing to nothing.
+A ball light retains a specular reflection size matching the size of the ball.

 **Spot**
 : If both `position` *and* `direction` (or `focus`) are specified then this